Dr. Melissa

 Spring 2025–present

-Joshua joined the Zastrow lab in spring 2025 and is studying roles of metals in Lactobacillus gut bacteria.
+Joshua is a biology major, and is entering his sophomore year.
+He joined the Zastrow lab in spring 2025 and is studying roles of metals in Lactobacillus gut bacteria.
+In his free time he enjoys playing the piano, staying active, reading, and spending time with family and friends.